abramenal/cypress-file-upload/README.md

 File upload testing made easy.

-This package adds a custom [Cypress](cypress) command that allows you to make an abstraction on how exactly you upload files through you HTML controls and focus on testing the functionality.
+This package adds a custom [Cypress][cypress] command that allows you to make an abstraction on how exactly you upload files through you HTML controls and focus on testing the functionality.

 ## Table of Contents